Skip to content

 Private Visibility

-from flock.visibility import PrivateVisibility
+from flock.core.visibility import PrivateVisibility

 @flock_type